National STONEWALL Rebellion Veterans Association

 #14

-S.V.A. event flyer for an external
+S.R.V.A. event flyer for an external

-'restoration' benefit for 1969 "Stonewall Car"
+'restoration' benefit for 1969 "Stonewall Convertible"

 [Design by Shari Clemons at Liz J. Abzug Consultant Services]

-="Stonewall Car" leads "Stonewall-25"=
+="Stonewall Convertible" leads "Stonewall-25"=

-The beautiful, blue acrylic lacquer 1969 "Stonewall Car" led the historic 1994 "Spirit of Stonewall March" from the landmark Stonewall Club in Greenwich Village, New York, through some narrow Village streets passing the historic Washington Square Arch, with the huge Twin Towers of the World Trade Center in the distant background, all the way up Fifth Avenue with cheering spectators, to Central Park!
-At the Avenue of the Americas and West 59th Street entrance to the park is where the two huge marches came face to face.
-There was a loud street 'debate' from the heads of both as to which march should enter first.
+| The beautiful, blue acrylic lacquer 1969 "Stonewall Convertible" led the historic 1994 "Spirit of Stonewall March" from the landmark STONEWALL Club in Greenwich Village, New York, through some narrow Village streets passing the historic Washington Square Arch, with the huge Twin Towers of the World Trade Center in the distant background, all the way up Fifth Avenue with cheering spectators, to Central Park!
+At the Avenue of the Americas and West 59th Street entrance to the park is where the two huge marches came face-to-face.
+There was a loud street 'debate' from the heads of both marches as to which march should enter first.
 That, to a historically-correct, respectful, prideful person was a no-brainer.
-Basically, we were just sitting a spell in the sunny light with people gratefully taking pix of the car saying to each other that "...ain't no onegonna be goin' into that park on this glorious day before this classicand beautiful 1969 Cadillac convertible "Stonewall Car".
-It was ultimately 'decided' that the march with the historic 1969 "Stonewall Car", the STONEWALL Veterans' Association andthe Imperial QUEENS of New York, et al. would go first.
-The decision was actually enforced and put into action when a queen -- the Queen Allyson-- issued a royal warning: Watch out! -- or you'll get run over by the two-and-a-half ton "Stonewall Car".
-So, this famous car now lead hundreds of thousands of G.L.B.T. people and theirfriends and supporters into the park, where hundreds of thousands had already congregated in anticipation of the biggest GLBT rally in history.
+Basically, we were just sitting a spell in the sunny light with people gratefully taking pix of the classic convertible saying to each other that "...ain't no one gonna be goin' into that park on this glorious dayc before this historic, famous and beautiful 1969 Cadillac "Stonewall Convertible".
+It was ultimately 'decided' that the march with the legendary "Stonewall Convertible", the STONEWALL Rebellion Veterans Association and the Imperial QUEENS of Greater New York would rightfully go first!
+The decision was actually enforced and put into action when a queen -- the Queen Allyson Allante -- issued a royal warning: Watch out! -- or you will get run over by the two-and-a-half ton "Stonewall Convertible".
+So, this famous car now lead hundreds of thousands of G.L.B.T. people and their friends and supporters into the park, where hundreds of thousands had already congregated in anticipation of the biggest G.L.B.T. rally in history.
 Have you ever brought your car to be part of an event with a real million people?
-The "Stonewall Car" was the only car in the entire Central Park that glorious day -- along with (as estimated by the NYCPD) about 1.1 million people! |
+The "Stonewall Convertible" was the only car in the entire Central Park that glorious day -- along with (as estimated by the NYCPD) over 1.1 million people! |

 #15